Free South Dakota Arrests, Criminal Records & Probation Search

 While the 8th amendment of the U.S. constitution bars excessive bail amounts, it does not mandate courts to grant bail—moreover, bail should not be looked at as a sanction, but rather a form of collateral that binds the defendant to abide by certain conditions and attend court hearings.4

-Failure to attend court will result in a revocation and loss of the bail amount and will result in a judge issuing a bench warrant arrest that could lead to fines and jail time in notwithstanding the current pending charges.5
+Failure to attend court will result in revocation and loss of the bail amount and will result in a judge issuing a bench warrant arrest that could lead to fines and jail time notwithstanding the current pending charges.5

 Ways To Look Up South Dakota Criminal Records